GeospatialPython/pyshp/README.md

 ### Reading Geometry

-A shapefile's geometry is the collection of points or shapes made from verticies and implied arcs representing physical locations.
+A shapefile's geometry is the collection of points or shapes made from vertices and implied arcs representing physical locations.
 All types of shapefiles just store points.
 The metadata about the points determine how they are handled by software.